Pokémon Red, Blue, and Yellow: Development

-The main characters were named after Tajiri himself as Satoshi, who is described as Tajiri in his youth, and his long-time friend, role model, mentor, and fellow Nintendo developer, Shigeru Miyamoto, as Shigeru.
+The main character, Satoshi, was named after Tajiri himself.
+According to Tajiri, "Basically, he's me as a kid."
+The rival character, Shigeru, was named after fellow Nintendo developer Shigeru Miyamoto, whom Tajiri regarded as a mentor and role model.
 Ken Sugimori, an artist and longtime friend of Tajiri, headed the development of drawings and designs of the Pokémon, working with a team of fewer than ten people who conceived the various designs for all 151 Pokémon.
 Atsuko Nishida created the designs for Pikachu, Bulbasaur, Charmander, Squirtle, and many others.
 Sugimori, in turn, finalized each design, drawing the Pokémon from various angles in order to assist Game Freak's graphics department in properly rendering the creature.

 Originally called Capsule Monsters, the title went through several transitions due to trademark problems, becoming CapuMon and KapuMon before eventually settling upon Pocket Monsters.
 Tajiri always thought that Nintendo would reject his game, as the company did not really understand the concept at first.
 However, the games turned out to be a success, something Tajiri and Nintendo never expected, especially because of the declining popularity of the Game Boy.

 Tajiri said that the Poké Ball concept was inspired by Ultraseven's Capsule Monsters from the tokusatsu superhero television series Ultraseven (1967–1968).
 Nintendo spent $13 million marketing Pokémon Red and Blue in the United States.